ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/property-features.md

 {{% fig "brookton/maps/surveys/1869-1883-t3" "800" /%}}

+Evidence of the mill pond and the mill race can still be seen in the landscape as I write this.
+A clear example can be found in the disturbed area of fencing along the eastern side of Todi's property in 2023, the property shown with the name Gardner Perry in the 1912 highway survey.
+In the following photographs, you can see the top of the fence dips in an area where wooden poles are reinforcing it.

+{{% fig "today/adams-photos/mill-race/2023-05-06_15.14.30" "800" /%}}
+{{% fig "today/adams-photos/mill-race/2023-05-06_15.14.50" "800" /%}}
+{{% fig "today/adams-photos/mill-race/2023-05-06_15.14.55" "800" /%}}
+{{% fig "today/adams-photos/mill-race/closer" "800" /%}}

 ## 1869 and 1883 as Magnetic Bearings

 A Dalebrook appropriation map from 1963 suggests the possibility that the mill race bridge, and therefore, the boundary line shared by Mills' Home and Dalebrook, may be approximately 82 links or 54 feet to the east of where it has generally been interpreted to be.